 Traditional cakes and breads for Easter in many countries speak strongly of its rituals.
 To many their traditional Easter cake recipe is a symbol of life sustaining grain, important sacrificial foods and to many the eating of this food was thought to give magical powers to the eater.
 This is why so much emphasis is placed on serving such for holidays as Easter or Christmas.

-This tomato soup cake recipe may not sound like one of the traditional cakes for Easter but would actually make a great one.
+Learn how to make cakes for Easter with this non-traditional tomato soup cake which is actually very good.
 You cannot taste the tomato soup in the cake but rather a delicious spice cake recipe with currants and a flavor of orange.
 Very easy and simple decorations will turn it into a beautiful Easter cake recipe.
 This tomato soup cake recipe can also be baked in a bundt pan and frosted with a light glaze.

 Preheat oven to 350F degrees.